KLRussell/Python-Update_SQL_TBL/README.txt

 INSTALLATION:
-	- Global.py can be placed in one of the PYTHONPATH directories
+	- Global.py can be placed in one of the PYTHONPATH directories or be placed in the same folder as Update_TBL.py.

 	- Update_TBL.py needs to be placed in a new folder and you can place that folder where you see fit

+	- Ensure that the following dependency modules are installed before running the python scripts (ie. pip install <module name>) [There may be additional dependency modules needed for installation]
+		* Pandas
+		* SQLAlchemy
+		* Pyodbc
+		* tkinter

 SETUP:
 	- Run Update_TBL.py